asavage7/finload/README.md

 ### Known Issues

-**- When launching the app, the backend falsely appears to be down.
-Please wait a second, right click, and select "Refresh".
-If the backend still appears to be down, please report an issue.**

 - Switching between Jellyfin and Local files requires a restart to clear database issues
 - Discovery algorithm needs tweaked, especially for isolated genres
 - Library tabs sometimes need to be scrolled for content to appear